Upcoming Events

 Having also already been on the road with the likes of The Libertines, The Lathums, The Sherlocks, Jamie Webster, The View, The Rifles and Inspiral Carpets, it's only a matter of time before the Stanleys are as well-known across the UK, as they are across Manchester and the North-West.
 Their recent headline show at the 950 capacity Manchester Academy 2, sold out in minutes!

-Norwich Green Mind @ Norwich Waterfront, NR1 1QH, Sat, 17 May 2025 at 6:30pm buy tickets
+Norwich Adrian Flux Waterfront, Sat 17 May 2025 at 6:30pm

 Miki Berenyi Trio

 Miki Berenyi Trio are Miki Berenyi on vocals/guitar (Lush), Kevin 'Moose' McKillop on guitar (Moose) and Oliver Cherer (Gilroy Mere, Aircooled).
-The three musicians first worked together during Piroshka's 2021 tour ?
-Miki and Kevin being founder members, Oliver coming in on bass to replace Mick Conroy (Modern English) who had moved to the US.
+The three musicians first worked together during Piroshka's 2021 tour; Miki and Kevin being founder members, Oliver coming in on bass to replace Mick Conroy (Modern English) who had moved to the US.

 When the global pandemic made touring impossible, Miki spent the lockdown months writing her memoir, "Fingers Crossed", released in 2022 to widespread acclaim.
 To provide some musical accompaniment for the string of book events and signings, Miki Berenyi Trio was formed.